Loventia/Casino/README.md

 # Casino
-This is a back-end Casinoo system for tech start-up.
+This is a back-end Casino system for tech start-up.
 They supplied an API specification with all the required functionality for casino slot games to function and be integrated with the casino.
 Beyond the API specification, they warned that you should look into how the system would behave